bigdata-i523/sample-hid000/README.md

 # Comments

-* Mind the ```quotes and do not forget them```
+* Mind the ```quotes and do not forget them```.
+Please do not delete the quotes, and keep the #
-* Remove all sections that you have not yet created a directory in github with so our automated scripts do not fail.
-Only add them if the
+* Remove all sections that you have not yet worked on.

 # Owner